wpeventmanager/wp-event-manager/readme.txt

 = [3.1.21] 27-5-2022 =

-Fix - Issue related to the notice text on event organizer submit form page Fix - Issue related to bool(true) on the event submit page
+Fix - Issue related to the notice text on event organizer submit form page for events.
+Fix - Issue related to bool(true) on the event submit page.

 = [3.1.20] 6-4-2021 =